Blizzard pounds U.S. northeast, New York spared its brunt

 Storm-driven coastal flooding added to the state's woes, with low-lying towns south of Boston seeing flood damage.

 High tides breached a seawall in Marshfield, Massachusetts, about 30 miles (50 km) south of Boston, damaging 11 homes, several of which were condemned, police said.
 Waves were splashing over the damaged seawall by afternoon and local police urged residents of the area to evacuate before the next high tide, expected at 5 p.m.
-ET (2200 GMT).
+ET.

 Denise Gorham, 57, said she spent the morning watching a heavy wooden shed filled with six window air conditioners float away on waters that surrounded the house after the breach.